CRM and core data

 The structure that holds customer, deal and activity data consistently.

 A revenue system defines how revenue actually moves through a business.
-It combines CRM, process, data, reporting and automation into a single operating structure.
+It structures your CRM, martech stack, process, data, reporting and automation into a single operating model.

 A revenue system is the operating structure behind how a business acquires, manages and grows revenue.
 It connects tools, process, data, reporting and automation so revenue becomes consistent and scalable.